jlumbroso/prog-exam-room-allocation/src/PE1.md

 -------
 ```

-You can try it out with various names files in your directory, but there will always be two rooms printed out, no matter how many students you read in.
-(That will be fixed in the next step.)
-So even if it's a very long list line the one in `names26.txt`, you can verify it using the `-debug` output described above.
+Note that with the code we have so far we will always print out exactly two rooms, regardless of the number of students or the room capacity.
+We will fix that next...

 **Step 4**.
 Now you have a simple math problem.
-Recall that the second command line argument specifies the room size (the maximum capacity for each room).
-For example, it's 3 in the command shown above, which means that Ava, Ben and Carol can all fit in Room 1.
+The second command line argument specifies the room size (the maximum capacity for each room).
+For example, in the command shown above it's 3 (right after the word "greedy").
+Since the room size is 3, it means that Ava, Ben and Carol can all fit in Room 1.

-The function `roomsNeeded` should compute the number of rooms needed, but as provided it always just returns 2, no matter what.
+The function `roomsNeeded` should compute the number of rooms needed; but as provided it always just returns 2, no matter what.
 It
-receives two arguments: `numStudents` (the total number of students) and `roomSize` (the size of each room, as specified on the command line).
+has two arguments: `numStudents` (the total number of students) and `roomSize` (the size of each room, as specified on the command line).

 Change this function to return `numStudents` divided by `roomSize`, **rounding up** to an integer in cases where it does not divide evenly.
 (Hint: there's a useful function the `Math` library.)
-Now you should get this, because only one room is needed:
+Now you should get the following output, because only one room is needed:

 ```
-java-introcs ZoomRooms greedy 3 < names3.txt
+% java-introcs ZoomRooms greedy 3 < names3.txt

 Room: 1
 -------